Neem Jitendra Patel

 I've never truly been able to identify any one place on this Earth as my "hometown" or as "where I am from," as I've lived a bit of a nomadic existence.
 Though, I was born in the United States, I was raised by my grandparents and our community in Nadiad, India, moving back stateside at age eight.
 My family and I moved to Georgia when I was age eleven, where I would spend my formative years.
 While I was an undergraduate student at Georgia State University in Atlanta, Ga, I spent time living and studying abroad in Perugia, Italy.
 I moved to New York City in 2012, and it is still the only city in America I've ever felt I truly belonged.
 I moved to the sunny west coast in 2017 to work towards my PhD in Microbiology at University of California, Berkeley.

 In terms of my science, I am a burgeoning microbial ecologist with a background in molecular and cell biology and yeast genetics.
 I am excited to pursue an industry career in plant-based foods, bioengineering, bioremediation, and/or synthetic biology.
-I am passionate about social justice and equity for all humans and actively participate in advocacy through campus and community projects, amplifying my voice when and where I am able to.
+I am passionate about social justice and equity for all humans and actively participate in advocacy through campus and community projects, amplifying my voice and voices of others when and where I am able to.
 Finally, I have a deep appreciation for arts and music and love building my creative muscles through a number of different mediums, such as photography, acrylic and oil painting, charcoal and fiddling my violin or piano on occasion.

 Currently based in Berkeley, CA.